Our neighbors need us more than ever!

 Ocean Knoll Elementary School Garden Day – Help spruce up the garden that teaches kids about healthy nutrition at a local elementary school.
 Kids of all ages are welcome to accompany their families.
 Two shifts: 9am-11am and 10am-12pm

-Refuge for Women Outdoor Project – Refuge for Women provides specialized long-term care for women who have escaped human trafficking or sexual exploitation.
+Refuge for Women Outdoor Project – (Project Full) Refuge for Women provides specialized long-term care for women who have escaped human trafficking or sexual exploitation.
 This new home will open later this year.
 You can help prepare it to welcome new residents by working on the landscape to clean up and beautify the space.
 Three shifts: 8am-11:30am and 9:30am-1pm and 12pm – 3:30pm

-San Diego Refugee Tutoring– We’re going to celebrate summer with the San Diego Refugee Tutoring students, even with social distancing.
+San Diego Refugee Tutoring– (Project Full) We’re going to celebrate summer with the San Diego Refugee Tutoring students, even with social distancing.
 Help prepare a picnic basket filled with games and crafts along with lunch.
 Optional activity: decorate your car and join a parade delivering baskets to families.
 Time: 9am – 10am; parade at 11am

 Location: City Heights